veillette/hands-on/content/Chapter3.md

 14. If the population standard deviation must be known within 5% of its true value, how many measurements would be required?
 15. Repeated measurements of a copper wire diameter yielded a mean of 0.62 mm with a sample standard deviation of 0.04 mm.
 Calculate the standard deviation for the wire's cross-sectional area.
 16. The wavelengths of sodium's yellow spectral lines were measured as 589.11×10⁻⁹ m and 589.68×10⁻⁹ m, each with a standard deviation of 0.15×10⁻⁹ m.
 Calculate the standard deviation of their wavelength difference.
-17. A simple pendulum is used to determine g using T=2π√(ℓ/g).
+17. A simple pendulum is used to determine g using $T=2 \pi \sqrt{\frac{\ell/g}}$.
 Twenty measurements of T gave a mean of 1.82 s and standard deviation of 0.06 s.
-Ten measurements of ℓ gave a mean of 0.823 m and standard deviation of 0.014 m.
+Ten measurements of $\ell$ gave a mean of 0.823 m and standard deviation of 0.014 m.
 Calculate the standard error of the mean for g.